 Being a native of Benderloch, Argyll, Scotland, Donald’s roots are firmly steeped in the West of Scotland Highland Bagpipe and Gaelic tradition but his repertoire extends well beyond to embrace the idioms of Ireland, Shetland Isles, Nova Scotia and mainstream Scotland.

-His live concert performances of thoroughly challenging jigs, marches, hornpipes, strathspeys, reels and emotionally charged slow airs and laments have delighted audiences from the highlands and islands of Scotland, UK-wide, through Europe – from Moscow to Kansas City, Syracuse and Chicago, U.S.A..
+His live concert performances of thoroughly challenging jigs, marches, hornpipes, strathspeys, reels and emotionally charged slow airs and laments have delighted audiences from the highlands and islands of Scotland, UK-wide, through Europe – from Moscow to Kansas City, Syracuse, Chicago and Tulsa, U.S.A..

 In 1996 Donald and Malcolm Jones (multi-instrumentalist with top Scottish Celtic Rock band Runrig) formed a hugely popular and very successful musical partnership.
 Later health issues meant, however, that Malcolm was forced to reduce his music/work commitments and Donnie Mackenzie quite regularly stepped in.

 In October 2000, Donald and Malcolm released their “Close to Home” album on the Skye-based Macmeanmna label.
 This proved to be a very well received and enjoyable project, recorded in the Scottish highlands, utilising the full range of Donald’s harmonica collection and Malcolm’s stringed instruments and accordions.